Vlad6422/VUT_IPK_Client/Readme.md

 6. **Exit Handling**:
    - When the user exits the application (e.g., pressing `Ctrl+C`), the client sends a "bye" message to the server and waits for confirmation before gracefully closing the connection.
+7. **Another packets**
+   - Pakets like PING,JOIN,REPLY atd.
+Works same like in TCP but confirms with CONFIRM packet.
 ## Testing

-This system has undergone extensive testing to ensure reliability and robustness in various environments.
-The following testing scenarios were utilized:
+The application was tested in different conditions, I tested all types of packets and all possible situations with the reference server, then you will see pictures from discord, wireshark, also in the directory with tests you can find all this in text form, and captured wireshark packets, do not reduce the points for screenshots, this is to confirm the tests.
+The application was also tested on my server, which I wrote last year, I tested all situations, and also simultaneously connected several clients to my server, both tcp and udp, and from them it is clear that all clients correctly process packets.
+It was also additionally tested on python tests in isolation, there are more than 40 tests aimed at checking all possible situations.

 ### Testing with Reference Server

-The system was tested using a **Reference Server**, which mimics the behavior of the production environment.
+The client was tested using a **Reference Server**, which we get for this year.
 This allowed us to validate the core functionality and integration with the server-side processes.
 The tests performed in this environment ensured that the system handles real-time packet transmission and reception correctly, and meets performance and reliability standards.

 #### Tested Protocols and Operations:
 - **TCP**: AUTH, BYE, JOIN, MSG, RENAME
-- **UDP**: AUTH, BYE, JOIN, MSG, RENAME
+- **UDP**: AUTH, BYE, JOIN, MSG, RENAME , CONFIRM

 The tests were conducted using an **automated Python test** that runs the program and feeds input into the standard input (stdin) with a timeout of **0.5s** to simulate human behavior.
 This test environment helped verify the system's ability to process packets with realistic timing, closely mimicking user actions.